funczone/docker_steamcmd/readme.md

-# docker_srcds
+# docker_steamcmd
-Run a source dedicated server in a docker container.
+Run a steamcmd server within a docker container.
 This dockerfile contains some extra functionality that assists with server hosting;
 - **Repo overlay:** Overlay a git repo on top of your server.
-Useful for larger-scale server hosting.
+Useful for reproducible, larger-scale server hosting.

 ## Configuration
 ### Environment Variables